 The proposed final dividend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these financial statements in accordance with IFRS.

-We have set out below the total dividend payable in respect of the financial year, which is the basis on which the retention requirements of sections 1158 and 1159 Corporation Tax Act 2010 are considered.
+We have set out below the total dividend payable in respect of the financial year, which is the basis on which the retention requirements of section 1158 of the Corporation Tax Act 2010 are considered.

 8 Dividends (continued)